kavyashreegovind1803-blip/student-score-prediction/README.md

 - Learn the fundamentals of Machine Learning.
 - Understand the complete Machine Learning workflow.
 - Perform data preprocessing using NumPy and Pandas.
-- Visualize datasets using Matplotlib.
+- Visualize data using Matplotlib.
 - Build and train a Linear Regression model.
 - Predict student scores based on study hours.
 - Evaluate model performance using standard metrics.